Dynamic Regret for Online Regression in RKHS via Discounted VAW and Subspace Approximation: Approximation by subspaces spanned by kernel sections

-For \(\nu>1\), however, this bound can be substantially improved by exploiting the Sobolev characterization of the Mat\'ern RKHS together with sharper estimates for kernel section spaces.
+For \(\nu>1\), however, the bound \eqref{eq:matern_approximation_rate_pseudometric} can be substantially improved by exploiting the Sobolev characterization of the Mat\'ern RKHS together with sharper estimates for kernel section spaces.
 Here we follow the ideas of \cite{Zadorozhnyi2021Online}.

 Recall that for \(s>0\) the Sobolev space \(H^s(\mathbb R^d)\) can be defined by means of the Fourier transform:

 equipped with the corresponding norm.
 Following \cite{Agranovich2015Sobolev}, we define the Sobolev space on \(X\) as the restriction space